aws-samples/customize-llm-automotive-aws/README.md

 ## Notebooks

 1. [01_llama-3-8b-qlora-sft](./01_llama-3-8b-qlora-sft.ipynb): In this notebook, we are extracting a subset of the original dataset by using as distribution mechanism the TfidfVectorizer, by considering the importance of a word in a document (row), based on its frequency in the document and its rarity across the entire corpus of documents (rows)
-2. [02_llama-3-8b-deployment-sagemaker](./02_llama-3-8b-deployment-sagemaker.ipynb): In this notebook, we are going to deploy the fine-tuned model in Amazon SageMaker, and perform evaluation with vanilla LLMs in Amazon Bedrock
+2. [02_llama-3-8b-deployment-sagemaker](./02_llama-3-8b-deployment-sagemaker.ipynb): In this notebook, we are going to deploy the fine-tuned model in Amazon SageMaker, and perform evaluation with base LLMs in Amazon Bedrock
-3. [03_llama-3-8b-deployment-bedrock.ipynb](./03_llama-3-8b-deployment-bedrock.ipynb): In this notebook, we are going to deploy the fine-tuned model in Amazon Bedrock with Custom Import Models, and perform evaluation with vanilla LLMs in Amazon Bedrock
+3. [03_llama-3-8b-deployment-bedrock.ipynb](./03_llama-3-8b-deployment-bedrock.ipynb): In this notebook, we are going to deploy the fine-tuned model in Amazon Bedrock with Custom Import Models, and perform evaluation with base LLMs in Amazon Bedrock

 ## Step-by-step guidance